 Hello everyone!
 My name is Branmuffin17

-(PC IGN: Muffinman17, PS4 IGN: Branmuffin17), and I'm a SMITEFire moderator and casual SMITE player on PC and PS4.
+(PC IGN: Muffinman17, PS4 IGN: Branmuffin17), and I'm a SMITEFire admin and casual SMITE player on PC and PS4.

 Welcome to my general guide for SMITE's Arena